The Simple Economics of Approximately Optimal Auctions: Approximation

-The intuition for the proof is as follows.
-If we consider allocation constraints with a minimum probability of allocating to any type of $2^{-K}$, then the allocation constraint can be partitioned into $K$ pieces with the highest and lowest probability of allocation in each piece being within a factor of two of each other.
-The revenue each piece can be approximated by a $\quant$-step constraint scaled appropriately so that it is dominated by the original allocation constraint.
-The total revenue is then at most an $O(K)$-fraction of the revenue of the best such scaled step constraint.
+A summary of the construction in the proof is as follows.
+If we consider allocation constraints with a minimum probability of $2^{-K}$ for allocating to any type, then the allocation constraint can be partitioned into $K$~pieces such that the highest and lowest probabilities of allocation in each piece are within a factor of two of each other.
+If the single-agent lottery pricing problems satisfy a natural scalability property then the revenue of each piece can be approximated by a $\exquant$ \optpricing\@ scaled appropriately so that it is dominated by the original allocation constraint.
+The optimal revenue, then, is at most an $O(K)$ multiple of the revenue of the best such scaled \optpricing.
+By downward closure, the optimal marginal revenue exceeds this revenue and is thus an $O(K)$ approximation.
+We obtain a logarithmic approximation by observing that attention can be restricted to allocation constraints for which $K \approx \log n$.